Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/UI.md

 [SimpleText2DLateRenderComponent.cpp](../../Learning2DEngine/Learning2DEngine/UI/SimpleText2DLateRenderComponent.cpp)

 ### Description:
 It can render a text with a color.
+It uses `SimpleText2DRenderer` for rendering.
+It is recommand, when the developer knows, there are only little texts.
 It uses static variables to count how many GameObject initialized it.
 That's why it will destroy renderer only if the reference number is 0, otherway it will decrease